exsited/exsited-python/readme.md

 ### Components of `order_usage_db`

 1. **`connect_with_db.py`**
-   - Handles the connection setup to your database.
-This includes functions to connect and disconnect from the database.
+   - Manages the database connection setup, including functions for establishing and terminating connections

 2. **`order_manager.py`**
    - Manages Order data, to create rows for the database where the relevant associations are made in order to create usages easily using **`charge_item_uuid`**

 3. **`order_model.py`**
-   - Defines the data models for orders and their related entities (e.g., `Order`, `OrderLine`).
-These models are used across the module to maintain consistent data structures.
+   - Contains the structure of the order association table

 4. **`order_service.py`**
-   - Contains the business logic for processing orders, applying discounts, calculating totals, and handling other order-related operations.
+   - Contains the function to create the association records

 5. **`save_to_db.py`**
-   - Implements the logic to persist order data to the database.
+   - Implements the logic to persist order association data to the database.
 It interacts with the `connect_with_db.py` module to perform save operations.

 ### Usage